Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit

 Birding

-Queen Elizabeth Park hosts a total of up to 620 bird species in various habitat making it one of the most visited birding sites.
+Queen Elizabeth Park hosts a total of up to 620 bird species in various habitats making it one of the most visited birding sites.
 The birding sites in QENP include Katunguru bridge, Kyambura Gorge, Ishasha, Lake Katwe, Kikorongo, Maramagambo Forest, Kazinga Channel, Kasenyi and others.

 The list of birds in Queen Elizabeth National Park is long but the must-see include shoebill storks, pelicans, flamingos, nightjars, kingfishers, papyrus gonoleks, sunbirds and more.